SpotPass and StreetPass: StreetPass

-StreetPass is Nintendo 3DS functionality which allows passive communication between Nintendo 3DS systems held by users in close proximity, an example being the sharing of Mii avatars in the StreetPass Mii Plaza application, and other game data.
+StreetPass is a Nintendo 3DS functionality which allows passive communication between Nintendo 3DS systems held by users in close proximity, an example being the sharing of Mii avatars in the StreetPass Mii Plaza application, and other game data.
 Similar to SpotPass in the Nintendo 3DS, when new data is received from StreetPass and the system is in sleep mode, the notification LED of the system will turn green and will remain green until the system is taken out of sleep mode; when StreetPass data is received while the system is not in sleep mode, the notification LED will blink green a few times before returning to being off.

 StreetPass allows users to exchange software content from select games played on their system, regardless of what software is currently in the console.
 StreetPass functionality must be activated for each piece of compatible software and can be disabled by parental controls.
 Currently shared content is stored in one of twelve "data slots" in the console.
 Using this data slot, Nintendo 3DS users can readily share and exchange content for multiple games at the same time, whenever they are connected.
 Using the console's background connectivity, a Nintendo 3DS in Sleep Mode can automatically discover other Nintendo 3DS systems within range, establish a connection, and exchange content for mutually played games, all transparently and without requiring any user input.
 For example, in Rhythm Heaven Megamix, if the user passes by someone with the same software, they will take on a figure-fighting duel challenge.
 Each game can only hold a certain number of StreetPass exchanges, requiring the player to check their game software before additional exchanges can be made (for example, StreetPass Mii Plaza can only hold ten visitors at a time).

 Trademarks suggested that this functionality would be named "CrossPass", but on September 29, 2010, during the Nintendo World conference, the name of the Tag Mode service was confirmed to be StreetPass.

+Despite the discontinuation of online services for the 3DS and Wii U on April 8, 2024 (which includes SpotPass), StreetPass continues to function as normal due to it using local communication instead of online communication like with SpotPass.
+However, certain StreetPass-enabled titles that had online communication features such as StreetPass Mii Plaza will have their online capabilities nonfunctional due to those requiring the already-discontinued SpotPass feature.